Fudan-iGEM/2024-wiki/src/contribution.md

 This part, [BBa_K5115067](https://parts.igem.org/Part:BBa_K5115067), integrates Ni/Fe hydrogenase, carboxysome subunits, and encapsulation peptide to enable efficient nickel ion reduction and microparticle formation inside *E. coli*.
 The system was designed to co-express essential subunits of hydrogenase and carboxysome, creating a concentrated environment for enzyme activity, enhancing nickel recovery, and improving bioprocessing efficiency.

 By fusing the stayGold fluorescent protein to the carboxysome-targeting peptide EP and observing fluorescence aggregation within bacteria, we confirmed [our technical feasibility of linking hydrogenase to carboxysome](/fudan/results/#_3-nickel-microparticle-module).
 Subsequently, we validated [the effectiveness of the nickel reduction and microparticle formation](/fudan/results/#_3-nickel-microparticle-module) by transmission electron microscopy.
 Finally, we assessed the ecological safety of our product using *Caenorhabditis elegans* as a model organism and obtained [reassuring results](/fudan/safety/).

+This part is an outstanding example of our ribozyme-connected [parts](/fudan/part-collection).
+Promoters and terminators are not included in these parts, and they were built in our plasmid backbones: [BBa_K4765027](http://parts.igem.org/Part:BBa_K4765027) (T7 promoter with lac operator, T7 and rrnB T1 dual-terminator) and [BBa_K5115069](https://parts.igem.org/Part:BBa_K5115069) (J23107, T7 and rrnB T1 dual-terminator).
+This flexible design enables all our ribozyme-connected parts easily transfer to other prokaryotic expression vectors, even shuttle vectors.

 ## Measurement